+In this study, a minimal active Brownian particle model was employed to investigate the distribution of active particles inside and outside permeable inclusions and the effective pressure exerted on the permeable membrane of rectangular and disklike inclusions that are immersed in an active fluid.
+The motility strength of the particles was allowed to vary inside and outside the inclusion, and the study examined the role of motility field strengths varied in the range $20\leq Pe_{1,2}\leq 100$.
+The findings revealed that active particles tend to concentrate more strongly inside the fluid region with weaker motility, leading to stronger active pressure in that area.
+Consequently, the effective (osmotic-like) pressure is directed outward from the fluid region characterized by lower motility.

-We have also discussed the differences in the effective pressure due to the rectangular and disklike geometry of the inclusion.
-Geometrical differences are mostly reflected in the constant-pressure contour lines plotted across the parameter space.
-At sufficiently high motility strengths, we find that the contour-line of zero pressure is given by the straight line of $Pe_1=Pe_2$ for the rectangular inclusion, while, for the disklike inclusion, it appears as curved line that tends to straight line as the diameter of the inclusion increases.
+We have also discussed the differences in effective pressure resulting from the inclusion's rectangular and disklike geometries.
+These differences are primarily reflected in the constant-pressure contour lines plotted across the parameter space.
+Our findings show that the contour-line of zero pressure is represented by the straight line of $Pe_1=Pe_2$ for the rectangular inclusion.
+In contrast, for the disklike inclusion, it appears as a curved line that becomes increasingly straight as the diameter of the inclusion increases.